 A jury is a group of people who have been selected to observe a trial in a court of law.
-A jury may be called for either a criminal or a civil trial.
-They decide together if an accused person is guilty of the charges against them, or if a specific claim has been proven.
+A jury may be called for either a criminal or civil trial, or a Coroner's inquest.

 The role of a juror is important because your unbiased opinion is critical to the accused receiving a fair trial.